dk1010101/tofo/doc/usage.md

 ![alt text](/images/doc_50.png "Target of opportunity window")

 This windows will show the sky view with targets of interested plotted as points (1).
-It will also show lots of interesting data about the targets (2).
-If the target of opportunity has a number events during the transit time, it will be listed multiple times.
-This example shows an evening when a number of interesting events are visible and, looking at the "Event ISO" column we can see that by observing between 22:57 and 01:07 four events can be recorded - three W Ursae Majoris eclipsing variables and one β Persei-type (Algol) eclipsing system.
-Looking at the main screen again, at the target we can see that the transit + pre/post times for TOI-1181b range from 17:49 to 23:54 so if the additional events are of interest, the transit session can be extended to after 01:07.
+It will also show lots of interesting data about the targets (3) as well as the main target (2).
+Note that in (3), if a target of opportunity has a number events during the transit time, it will be listed multiple times.

+This example shows an evening when a number of interesting events are visible and, looking at the "Event ISO" column we can see that by observing between 22:57 and 01:07 three events can be recorded - two W Ursae Majoris eclipsing variables and one β Persei-type (Algol) eclipsing system.
+Looking at the transit details of the main target in (2) we can see that the transit + pre/post times for TOI-1181b range from 17:49 to 23:54 so if the additional events are of interest, the transit session should be extended to after 01:07 so that additional events are covered.

+The dialog also shows that `NSVS 3133546` is outside of the camera FOV but that it has an event that could be captured during the transit and that, thus, if this event is of particular interest, the center of the FOV can be moved to include this event.
+This will mean that the `ZTF J194855.96+644026.7` will be missed.

+Finally, looking at the main target's magnitude (3) and potential additional target magnitudes (2) we see that, depending on the sensor used, we will have to be careful end working out the exposure times so that we don't saturate the main target while still getting enough from additional targets (mag 10.27 vs eg 14.32) but be careful when comparing magnitudes using different filters, `V` vs `R` vs `r`.
+As always, astro-imaging is all about compromises.

 The information presented on this window can be saved using the "Save" button (3).
 Clicking on this button will create two files, one with the sky image and one with all the information held in the table.